InstallerLegacy/setup.virtualhub.eu.org/content/posts/install-kubuntu.md

 After Kubuntu starts, log in using your password.
 See the [next tutorial](/kubuntu-post-installation) to learn what to do after installing Kubuntu.

+## Video tutorial

 Do you want to follow the tutorial by watching a video?
 Here it is:

 {{< youtube hM27bdsNYeQ >}}

 Don't like youtube?
 You can download the above video from [here](https://link.storjshare.io/jxuwkw6v7a3fdckqm2x4g4gajfwa/virtualhub-setup-videos%2FOS%2FHow%20to%20install%20Kubuntu%2022.04.mp4?download=true).
 The video is also available on IPFS.
-You can download it from [here](https://bafybeihcwazeaqywa3ukaebgj77yfcrirukly3b4mrxykng5kwvlshlk2e.ipfs.dweb.link/).
-The CID of the video on IPFS is:
+You can download it from [here](https://bafybeih7fgtaft7ks77ytyey2fhnqz4o2sdt3aloow2w5j6dh275ku5lre.ipfs.w3s.link/How%20to%20install%20Kubuntu%2022.04.mp4).
+The CID of the folder of the video on IPFS is:

 ```
-bafybeihcwazeaqywa3ukaebgj77yfcrirukly3b4mrxykng5kwvlshlk2e
+bafybeih7fgtaft7ks77ytyey2fhnqz4o2sdt3aloow2w5j6dh275ku5lre
 ```

 This tutorial itself is also available on IPFS.
 If you have an IPFS-friendly browser like Brave and have configured the IPFS options then there should be an option to open this tutorial on IPFS on the right-hand side of the address bar.
 If you do not have an IPFS-friendly browser, you can read this tutorial on IPFS [here](https://setup-virtualhub-eu-org.ipns.dweb.link/install-kubuntu/).
 An archive of this tutorial is available [here](https://web.archive.org/web/20221001100400/https://setup.virtualhub.eu.org/install-kubuntu/) via Wayback Machine.